fac-graduate-programme/start-here/documentation/our-agile-process.md

 Our single source of truth will be in github projects.

-We will have daily standup log online in a issue.
+We will have daily standup log, that is an online issue in the project repo.
 Also remate calls twice a week at least but more if needed.

 Four roles: